Overview

 How does this impact my business use case?

 This pricing change can impact your business use case depending on your messaging patterns.
-Below are some examples of how this can impact your business:
+Below are some examples of how this can impact your business (see the next section for Verify specific use cases):

 - Frequent marketing or authentication notifications using template messages: If you are sending multiple template messages for marketing or authentication use cases, you will now incur a separate charge from WhatsApp for each template message sent.